 For instance, does the hypersensitivity associated with eczema explain the relapsing and remitting nature of the condition?
 Does it explain the nebulous variety of presentations that can occur, even in the same patient?
 And what about the predilection of “red skin” or “flares” for the face, neck, hands and the back of the elbows and knees that occurs?
 Or the fact that eczema can disappear for years then suddenly reappear for no apparent reason?

 Why does it respond to systemic and topical steroids and other strong immune-suppressants, then frequently rebound with greater vigour when these drugs are withdrawn?

 Many of these questions remain unanswered.

-Also, if eczema is genetic in origin, (a popular theory) then how do these individuals recover from their “lifelong disorder” in many cases?
+Also, if eczema is genetic in origin, (a popular theory) then how do many of these individuals recover from their “lifelong disorder”?

 Some patients with severe eczema recover after only several months’ treatment with wheatgrass.
 However, I’ve never seen this when topical/oral steroids or other pharmaceuticals were used as treatment.

 So the burning question is, “How does wheatgrass achieve such positive results?”

 In my view, the answer to this question lies in the ability over time of wheatgrass to:

 - “Normalise” the topical steroid-destabilised immune response and,